Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 - Data retrieved from a database must not automatically be treated as trusted.
 - Second-order injection can occur when one query's result is inserted into another dynamically constructed query.
 - SQLMap is effective for blind extraction, but manual testing remains important for understanding the vulnerable application logic.
-- Public write-ups should explain the methodology without publishing exact flags or unnecessary challenge giveaways.
+- Public writeups should explain the methodology without publishing exact flags or unnecessary challenge giveaways.

 The most important technical lesson was that every input boundary must be treated independently.
 The login form, numeric identifiers, registration checker and forwarding header all reached SQL logic through different paths, yet each became exploitable because the application failed to parameterise its queries consistently.